Bounded cohomology of transformation groups

 The notion of hyperbolic embedding was defined in \cite{MR3589159}.
-Note that Theorem \ref{t:hyp.embed} is applicable whenever $\pi_1(M)$ is a center-free acylindrically hyperbolic group, since such a group always admits a hyperbolically embedded $\OP{F}_2 \times K$, see \cite[Theorem 1.2]{MR3430352} and \cite[Theorem 2.24]{MR3589159}.
+Note that the statement of Theorem \ref{t:hyp.embed} holds if $\pi_1(M)$ is a~center-free acylindrically hyperbolic group, since such a~group always admits a~hyperbolically embedded $\OP{F}_2 \times K$, see \cite[Theorem 1.2]{MR3430352} and \cite[Theorem 2.24]{MR3589159}.
 Examples of acylindrically hyperbolic groups include: \begin{enumerate} \item non-elementary hyperbolic groups and relatively hyperbolic groups, \item mapping class groups of hyperbolic surfaces and outer automorphism groups of non-abelian free groups, \item most $3$-manifolds groups, \item right angled Artin groups that are not direct products. \end{enumerate}